OnDraganov/chromatic-tda/README.md

 Check the jupyter notebook file `manual` to see how to use the code.

+# !!!
+Warning !!!

+In the current version there seems to be a bug: certain point-clouds show infinite class in cokernel, when there should not be any.
+We are working on the solution.

 # Future

 The code is under active developement.
 The future plans include: